Before you start writing, please review the List of Forbidden Practices. You will be graded on these mechanics from the start.

 In this article about availability of childcare, the authors claim that structural change is needed in order to support working parents.
 They conducted interviews with more than 1,000 persons with children working in the industry and discovered that workers cited childcare conflicts are their greatest barrier to advancement.

 This summary and analysis identifies what the article is about (availability of childcare), identifies the major claims the author is making (that structural change is needed and that childcare conflicts are a barrier to advancement), and then identifies the type of evidence used to support those claims (interviews with more than 1,000 working parents).

 A good assessment provides details on the validity of the information.
+It covers things like authority, data quality, and data limitations.
 Consider things like:

 Here is an example of a good assessment:

 Jane Smith, a professor of microbiology who has authored more than twenty papers on the topic, published this article in the peer-reviewed publication Science last year.
 The longitudinal study she used took care to use good methodology, however, the conclusions are specific to a limited situation and cannot be applied across the board.

 This assessment names the author, provides information on her credentials (she is a professor and has authored many papers on the topic), gives information on the authority of the source (peer-reviewed journal which is named) and indicates that it is a recent piece.
 It further states the quality of the data (she used solid methodology) used as well as the limitations (her conclusions can't be applied across the board).

 A good reflection provides details on how this particular source supports your research.
 It generally has two parts: The first part identifies which information will be the most useful and the second part identifies a specific research use for the material.

 Here is an example of a good reflection:

 This article provides extensive information on reduced mammal populations in areas that experience drought at an increasing frequency.
 This supports the argument that climate change has an effect on prairie dog population.